OBrianbl/NW_MS_DataScience/README.md

 ** The files contained in this repository are highlights of my work conducted for courses in the Northwestern University M.S.
 Data Science program.

-##Acknowledgments
+## Acknowledgments
-Hat tip to anyone who's code was used
+Hat tip to anyone who's code was used -- will be cited appropriately